1500 Sullivan Road

 Patrick writes new STEM curricula for the State of Illinois and provides professional development to classroom teachers.

 Patrick earned his B.S. in Mechanical Engineering from the University of Maryland.
-As an engineer for McDonnell Douglas Space Systems he managed the development of life support and environmental control system hardware which flew on 18 STS missions.
+As an engineer for McDonnell Douglas Space Systems he managed contracts for the development of life support and environmental control system hardware which flew on 18 STS missions.

 After completing a M.Ed. in Secondary Education from Alabama A&M, Patrick entered the high school classroom.
 For the next 13 years he taught students in astronomy, biology, chemistry, and AP physics before going to work in higher ed.
 For four years he managed programs of educational outreach for Harrisburg University of Science and Technology before moving on to work at IMSA.